khakhalin/notes/math/algos_graph.md

 Here's an illustration.
 Imagine a graph with edges `(1,3)(2,3)(1,2)`.
 A good topological order for this graph is `1,2,3`, but DFS will explore the nodes in a sequence of `1,3,2` (aka pre-order).
 However, if you consider that DFS is recursive, and so 1 won't be left until all its branches are explored, the order of _leaving_ nodes is 3 (after it was explored), then 2, then 1 (once all its dependencies are explored).
 So `3,2,1` is the postorder, and `1,2,3` is a reverse postorder, and also appropriate topological order.

 > How to find a good node to start?
-Unfortunately, it seems that the only way to guarantee it with DFS-algorithm only, is by starting with a yet different node every time you haven't covered the entire graph when starting from the current node.
+Unfortunately, it seems that the only way to guarantee it with a DFS-algorithm only, is by starting with a yet different node every time you haven't covered the entire graph when starting from the current node.
 Until you find a good node to start.
 That is, assuming that you know that the graph is connected, and so ordering is possible.
 Which is of course not ideal, as it is super-slow, and doesn't work if a graph is not fully connected.

 > I am not quite sure it is true though, so this is something to be checked.